 Storing Raw Milk

-If you’re thinking of getting a dairy cow, you’ll really want to have your storage system in place before bringing the cow home.
+If you’re thinking of getting a dairy cow, you’ll really want to have your storage system in place before bringing a cow home.
 We currently get approximately six gallons of raw milk a day!
-So if you don’t have a storage system ready, you’ll be wasting a lot of milk.
+So, if you don’t have a storage system ready, you’ll be wasting a lot of milk.
 (Or you’ll have a full-time job processing that fresh milk each and every day!)

 Know Your State’s Raw Milk Laws

-Each state has it’s own raw milk laws and ordinances regarding raw milk.
-Some states, such as Idaho, can actually sell it in the grocery store.
+Each state has its own raw milk laws and ordinances regarding raw milk.
+Some states, such as Idaho, can actually sell it in the grocery store and in restaurants when proper licenses are acquired.
+Sadly, there are still many states where selling raw milk is prohibited or illegal.

-In other states, you can buy into a herd-share where you’re essentially part owner of a cow.
+Some states allow you to buy into a herd share where you’re essentially the part owner of a cow.
 You then pick up your milk each week from the farmer.
+In other states, as long as it’s marked “not for human consumption” it can be sold as pet food.
+What you do with it beyond that point is your choice.

 No matter how you get your raw milk, it’s a wonderful and healthy product to have.